rust-lang/rust/src/doc/rustc-dev-guide/src/mir-regionck.md

     regions are the results of lexical region inference and hence are not of much interest.
-The intention is that -- eventually -- they will be "erased regions" (i.e., no information at all), since we don't be doing lexical region inference at all.
+The intention is that -- eventually -- they will be "erased regions" (i.e., no information at all), since we won't be doing lexical region inference at all.
 - `compute_regions`, invoked second: this is given as argument the results of move analysis.
 It has the job of computing values for all the inference variabes that `replace_regions_in_mir` introduced.